ricefield/84words/_words/10-genuine.md

 ##Scriptures

-Josh.
-24:14 Now therefore fear Jehovah, and **serve Him in sincerity and faithfulness** ; and put away the gods whom your fathers served across the River and in Egypt, and serve Jehovah.
+Now therefore fear Jehovah, and **serve Him in sincerity and faithfulness** ; and put away the gods whom your fathers served across the River and in Egypt, and serve Jehovah.
+---_Josh.
+24:14_

-1 Sam.
-12:24 **Only, fear Jehovah and serve Him in truth with all your heart** , for consider what great things He has done for you.
+**Only, fear Jehovah and serve Him in truth with all your heart** , for consider what great things He has done for you.
+---_1 Sam.
+12:24_

-John 4:23 But an hour is coming, and it is now, when the **true worshippers will worship the Father in spirit and truthfulness** , for the Father also seeks such to worship Him.
+But an hour is coming, and it is now, when the **true worshippers will worship the Father in spirit and truthfulness** , for the Father also seeks such to worship Him.
 24 God is Spirit, and **those who worship Him must worship in spirit and truthfulness** .
+---_John 4:23_

 ## Footnotes